 - How much does it cost to be involved with the Book Chain Project?

 Project fees vary according to the tools you’d like to use.
 There is also a discount for using all three.
 Here are the latest project fees.

-As a printer you can access each of the three elements of the Book Chain Project: PREPS for responsible paper sourcing, PIPS for product chemical safety, and PRELIMS for supplier labour and environmental standards.
-Access to PIPS and PRELIMS is free for printers because you are asked to submit data to the systems.
+As a supplier you can access each of the three elements of the Book Chain Project: PREPS for responsible paper sourcing, PIPS for product chemical safety, and PRELIMS for supplier labour and environmental standards.
+Access to PIPS and PRELIMS is free for suppliers because you are asked to submit data to the systems.
 There is a small fee to access the paper sourcing data on PREPS.
 Here are the latest fees.